nixer89/xrptipbot-alexa-skill/README.md

 ## Sending tips to your contacts
 To send a tip to one of your contacts, just say:
-- "Alexa, tell Tip Bot to send 0.01 XRP"
+- "Alexa, tell Tip Bot to send a tip to {user_name}"
 - "send XRP"
 - "send XRP to {user_name}"
 - "send 0.01 XRP"